-However, more than half of children with ADHD continue to experience the symptoms of the disorder as adults.
-Today, around 8 million adults suffer from ADHD.
+However, more than half of children with ADHD continue to experience symptoms as adults.
+Today, around 8 million adults live with ADHD.
 Many go on to lead healthy lives with successful careers.
 Some even become famous.

-Here’s a collection of some well-known faces of people who happen to deal with ADHD.
+Here’s a collection of some well-known people who just happen to live with ADHD.

 ADHD made schoolwork difficult for Phelps when he was little.
 He liked to move, acted up in class, and had a hard time getting his work finished.
 Phelps was diagnosed with ADHD at age 9.